 What is a service animal?
 A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disabilty, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Check out these service animal certification requirements.

 SERVICE ANIMAL REQUIREMENTS